se.plan#

 se.plan provides two outputs:

-• A map of the Restoration suitability index scaled from 1 (low suitability) to 5 (high suitability).
-This map, generated within the Google Earth Engine API can be displayed in the app but also exported as a GEE asset or a .tif file in your SEPAL folders.
+• A map of the restoration suitability index scaled from 1 (low suitability) to 5 (high suitability).
+This map, generated within the GEE API can be displayed in the app but also exported as a GEE asset or a .tif file in your SEPAL folders.

 Usage#